Brazil–Israel relations: Missions of humanitarian aid

 On March 28, 2020, the Israeli Ministry of Foreign Affairs, with the coordination of the Israeli embassy in Brazil and the support of Brazil's Foreign Ministry, conducted a complex operation to rescue Israeli, Brazilian and other nationals who were held in Bolivia after the closing of the country's borders due to the COVID-19 pandemic.
 It was the first group of foreigners authorized to leave Bolivia after the beginning of the crisis caused by COVID-19.
 The Bolivian government also contributed to the mission's success.

 In total, 56 travelers were rescued and went to their countries of origin, including: 24 Brazilians, 23 Israelis, three Australians, two Canadians, two Singaporeans and two Hungarians.
 The travelers were picked up by a private plane, provided by the Israeli Embassy in Brazil, from five different points in Bolivia, to the city of Santa Cruz de la Sierra.
 Then they took off on a Bolivian army plane to Guarulhos International Airport, in São Paulo.

 Disputed issues

 On March 2, 2023, Israel's Foreign Ministry spokesperson, Lior Haiat, strongly criticized the Luiz Inácio Lula da Silva's Brazilian government for permitting two Iranian warships to dock in Rio de Janeiro.
 Haiat deemed this decision as a "dangerous and regretful development," and urged Brazil to promptly send the warships away.

+Response to the Gaza war

+Lula deemed persona non grata

+In February 2024, while giving a speech at the African Union summit in Addis Ababa, Brazilian President Lula da Silva condemned the military actions of Israel in Palestine, describing the situation in the Gaza Strip as being without historical parallel, then, after a pause, amending that it did exist when Hitler orchestrated the genocide of the Jews during the Holocaust.
+Israeli Prime Minister Benjamin Netanyahu rebuked the statements made by Lula, calling them "shameful" and "alarming".
+He also called the statements Holocaust trivialization, as well as an effort to undermine the Jewish people and Israel's right to self-defense.

+Israel retaliated by deeming the Brazilian President persona non grata, issuing a demand that he rescind his statements for the status to be revoked.
+Brazil responded by recalling their ambassador to Israel and summoning the Israeli ambassador for a reprimand.
+In an interview for the Brazilian news platform G1, Celso Amorim, one of Lula's advisors and former foreign affairs minister of Brazil, called Israel's response "absurd", and continued that it only served to further isolate Israel diplomatically.

+Downgrade

+In August 2025, Israel announced it would be downgrading relations with Brazil after the South American country refused to approve Israel's new appointed ambassador to the country.